JulianLeviston/snaker-elm/README.md

 # snaker-elm
-A touch and ready snake clone in elm
+A rough and ready snake clone in elm

 So far, using the `Http` library, but will probably change soon for performance reasons.
 It feels like the `Time` subscription is not a good fit for a game like this.